cakesolutions/sbt-cake/README.md

 ## `CakeDockerComposePlugin`: Docker Compose Build Helper

 Plugin requirements: `CakeDockerPlugin` and `DockerPlugin`

+This plugin needs to be explicitly enabled in order to be loaded.

 Enabling this plugin is a project provides:
 * build definable setting for a docker-compose project file